TheShadow29/VidSitu/DATA_PREP.md

 # Data Preparation

 There are three main steps in setting up the dataset.
+See [./data/README.md]('./data/README.md') for annotation file structure.

 1. Download the Annotation and Split Files
 ```